The Raven Cycle: Adaptations

-On April 10, 2017, it was announced that a TV adaptation of the series is in production, with Catherine Hardwicke attached to direct and produce, and Andrew Miller as its showrunner and will be distributed by Warner Bros.
+On April 10, 2017, it was announced that a TV adaptation of the series was in production, with Catherine Hardwicke attached to direct and produce, and Andrew Miller as its showrunner.
+It was to be distributed by Warner Bros.
 Domestic Television.
 In November 2019, Stiefvater confirmed she had written a pilot.
 In spring of 2020 Stiefvater confirmed production had stopped.

 On October 17, 2022, Maggie Steifvater announced via Twitter that the novels will be adapted to a series of graphic novels, the first volume to be released in spring 2025.
 It will be adapted into the format by Stephanie Williams and Sas Milledge.